Posts

 Image

-Are you frustrated with managers' over-involvement in your projects?
+After 15 years leading teams, I've seen this pattern dozens of times: talented people getting micromanaged not because they're struggling, but because they're invisible.
+Their manager doesn't know what's happening, so they start digging.
+Here's how to break the cycle before it starts.
+Are you frustrated with your manager's over-involvement in your projects?
 Do they check in on your status too often?
 Does your manager think they know more about the work than you do?
 What about those times when they redo your work for no reason?
-All of this is your fault; follow along to learn how to get your manager off your back.
-You have to wonder with how busy our managers must be, how do they find so much time to control everything?
-The Micromanagers To answer this question, we need to explore why different managers end up micromanaging.
-Over time, I have observed various kinds of micromanagement, each with distinct ways and reasons for managers to get over-involved.
-These are not one-size-fits-all situations; at some point, every manager will probably exhibit each of these personas.
-The Doers One of the most common micromanagement styles is the doer.
-These are the managers who were once good at their team's job.
-More often than not, these people were promoted into management
+You have to wonder: with how busy our managers must be, how do they find so much time to control everything?
+The Micromanagers To understand how to fix this, we need to explore why different managers end up micromanaging.
+Over time, I've observed various kinds of micromanagement, each with distinct ways and reasons for managers to get over-involved.
+These are not one-size-fits-all situations.
+At some point, every manager will...